polykarposT/Tissue-Sample-Collection/README.md

 URL = ```collection/<int: collection_id>/update/```

 ### Delete collection function view
-Delete a function with specific id.
+Delete a collection with specific id.
 If you delete this function you also delete all the samples of this collection.
 ```
 def delete_collection(request, collection_id):
     collection = get_object_or_404(Collection, id=collection_id) #return collection wiht specific id of 404